 Please to continue.

-of Medicare Part B patients have access† to Prolia® as an initial therapy1,‡
+of Medicare Part B patients have access to Prolia® as initial therapy1,*,†

 Get answers with the Amgen Assist® Local Coverage Snapshot, which gives you a detailed summary of healthcare coverage for patients in your area.

-Search for pharmacies and alternate sites of care with this extensive database to help your patients find the treatment you prescribe.
+Search for alternate sites of care and pharmacies with Prolia Finder™ to help your patients get their Prolia® treatment.